andrewferrier/wrapping.nvim/README.md

     `WrappingOpenLog`, and include the relevant sections of the log file that's displayed, to help diagnose why `wrapping.nvim` isn't doing what you want.

+#### Advanced: Modifying Treesitter Queries

+By default, `wrapping.nvim` excludes some lines from the softening calculation based on treesitter queries (the defaults can be seen in the [init.lua](lua/wrapping/init.lua) file, in the `OPTION_DEFAULTS` object, and this currently only supports Markdown files).
+If you wish, you can modify/add to these in the `opts` object.
+Details are left as an exercise for the advanced reader!
+Please open an issue if you wish to do this and the process is not obvious.

 ## Status Lines

 If you have a custom status line, you can get the current mode for a file -